-7.4.2 Configuring preferences on the agent
+7.5.2 Configuring preferences on the agent

-- 1. Click on the tab in the agent interface to open the Preferences panel. - 2.
+- 1. Click on the 🔯 tab in the agent interface to open the Preferences panel. - 2.
 Set the options according to your preferences.
-You can: - · Choose the language of the agent interface, - · Save the position and size of the agent interface window, - · Show notifications in tool tips, - Show the agent interface at startup.

-• In Advanced settings, enable Maintenance mode if you need to disable selfprotection on the agent to perform maintenance operations.
+You can: - Choose the language of the agent interface, - · Save the position and size of the agent interface window, - Show notifications in tool tips, - In Advanced settings, enable Maintenance mode if you need to disable selfprotection on the agent to perform maintenance operations.
 Administrator privileges are required.
 For further information, refer to the section Disabling self-protection on agents to perform maintenance operations.